What are the Aquarium’s hours?

 What if I pre-reserved a ticket and don't feel well?

-If you or a member of your party are sneezing, coughing, running a fever or generally unwell, call us move your reservation and visit the Aquarium on a day when you all are feeling better.
+If you or a member of your party are sneezing, coughing, running a fever or generally unwell, call us to reschedule your tickets for a day when you all are feeling better.
 Tickets cannot be refunded but they can be moved with advance notice.

 Is everything open?

 Right now the Nautica Cafe and Imagiquarium are closed.
-Some of the animal encounters, feeds and interactive activities that typically attract crowds (and therefore do not allow for physical distancing) are temporarily on-hold.
-The first floor of the Aquarium, the Gift Shop and the Stingray Touch Pool, however, are open.
+Some of the animal encounters, feeds and interactive activities that typically attract crowds (and therefore do not allow for social distancing) are temporarily on-hold.
+The Stingray Touch Pool and Shark SeaTube are open.

 How long are my tickets valid?